coveooss/coveo-python-oss/coveo-stew/README.md

         - Use `python -m venv <location>` to create a virtual environment natively.
         - Note the executable location... typically (`location/bin/python` or `location/Scripts/python.exe`)
     - Install your application into the python environment you just created:
-        - Use `<venv-python-exec> -m pip install <your-package> --no-index --find-links <wheels-folder-location>`
+        - Use `<venv-python-executable> -m pip install <your-package> --no-index --find-links <wheels-folder-location>`
     - You may delete the `.wheels` folder if you want.
-Consider keeping a copy of the lock file within the docker image, for reference
+Consider keeping a copy of the lock file within the docker image, for reference.

+## How to hook your IDE with the virtual environment

+If your IDE supports poetry, it should detect and use the `pyproject.toml` file.

+To set it up manually:

+1. Call `poetry install` from the location of the `pyproject.toml` file
+1. Obtain the location of the virtual environment (i.e.: `poetry env list --full-path`)
+1. Configure your IDE to use the python interpreter from that location

+Your IDE should proceed to analyze the environment and will pick up all imports automatically, regardless of your PYTHONPATH or your working directory.
+Since the local source is editable, any change to the source code will be reflected on the next interpreter run.

+If you use the multiple-projects approach, you should hook your IDE to the `pydev` environment.
+See [this documentation](./README_MULTIPLE_LIBRARIES.md) for more information.

-### Using the environment
+## Using the virtual environment without activating it

 Using the correct interpreter is all you need to do.
-There is no activation script or environment variables to set up: the interpreter's executable is a fully bootstrapped and isolated environment.
+There is no activation script or environment variables to set up: the interpreter's executable inside the virtual environment's folder is a fully bootstrapped and isolated environment.

 - A python dockerfile may call `<venv-python-exec>` directly in the dockerfile's CMD
 - A service that spawns other processes should receive the path to the `<venv-python-exec>`